-In order to be as transparent as possible, I would highly recommend that you read through this page before you purchase one of my Premium Limited Edition Art Prints.
+To be as transparent as possible, I would highly recommend that you read through this page before you purchase one of my Premium Limited Edition Art Prints.
 It reveals important information regarding my general production procedures of prints that I personally print.

 How do you sign your Premium Limited Edition Art Prints?